We are RoyOMartin.

 1923

 Roy Otis Martin of Edwardsburg, Michigan, purchases Creston Lumber Mill in Alexandria, Louisiana, for $32,000.
-He names it Roy O. Martin Lumber Company.
+He names it Roy O. Martin Lumber Company, Inc.

 1929

 Roy aggressively begins purchasing land, with the mantra, “Buy land and hold land because they don’t make any more land.”
 His first major land purchase is the Black Lake timber block, comprised of 6,500 acres.
-Due to this vision, Martin Timberlands L.L.C. practices sustainable forestry on its nearly 600,000 acres of timberland.
+Due to this vision, the family’s sustainable forestry practices exist today on its nearly 550,000 acres of timberland.

 1933